icedice/SnowplowDeployments/snowplow_tsv_to_parquet/README.md

 airflow clear -t snowplow_tsv_to_parquet -s 2019-02-05T00:00:00 -e 2019-02-06T00:00:00 snowplow_tsv_to_parquet
 ```

-Note that Airflow uses an obscene amount of memory to keep track of scheduled and running tasks, so it will probably crash if you clear, for example, a day's worth of tasks.
-You can partly get around this by increasing Airflow's memory reservation in ECS.
+Note that Airflow uses a lot of memory to keep track of running tasks.
+On Test where up to 10 tasks can run at a time, it stabilized itself at ~1200 MB of memory.
+Increase the memory reservation if Airflow crashes, especially if you increase the number of tasks that are allowed to run at a time.